 Welcome to the 19th ICOM-CC Triennial Conference in Beijing

 Transcending Boundaries: Integrated Approaches to Conservation

-I hope that many of our members will take this rare opportunity – not only to participate in the conference – but also take this chance to visit a country with manifold traditions and cultures and with thousands of museums, historical, and archaeological sites.
-I also hope that this conference will not only attract Chinese but also other conservation and museum professionals and students from throughout the region wishing to take part in the discussions and share expertise and passion for the conservation of cultural heritage.
+I hope that many of our members will take this outstanding opportunity to participate in the conference and that this first virtual ICOM-CC Triennial Conference will attract conservation and museum professionals and students globally to take part in the discussions and share expertise and passion for the conservation of cultural heritage.